 The raw version—shot with Deke’s favorite third-party camera app, Halide—is murky in the foreground (where the all-important penguins are) but has better detail options for the sky and the rocks on the horizon.

 Whereas, the jpeg version has a crisp ,well-lit gentoo penguin in the foreground, but has some blown highlights in the sky.

 Because Camera Raw (Lightroom) don’t currently have camera matching profiles like we talked about last week for iPhone or Android, in order to get the results you see up top, Deke mixes the two and, you guessed it, uses a good old fashioned layer mask to take the best parts of each.

-If you’re a member of LinkedIn Learning, Deke’s got an exclusive movie in which he shows you how to recolor each of the hours of the day to their traditional billiard ball colors.
+If you’re a member of LinkedIn Learning, then Deke’s got an exclusive follow up movie in which he shows you how he made adjustments to the raw version so that the details were as smooth as the JPEG.

 Deke’s Techniques, to the ends of the earth and beyond.